just-a-developer-man/grpc-auth/README.md

-Just a educational project with gRPC.
+Just an educational project with gRPC.